taliento/torino9/README.md

 ## DEV

-you need an .env file with that params
+you need an .env file with this params
 ```
 SECRET=<SECRET>
 MONGODB_URI=<MONGODB_URI>